- 20E-B1-1;Hold 01;;Advanced algorithms and data structures

 - Type of assessment

-- Oral examination, 30 minutesOral exam with preparation (30 minutes) in course curriculum.
+- Oral examination, 30 minutesOral examination in course curriculum with 30 minutes preparation

 - Exam registration requirements